Mobile home park residents form co-ops to save their homes

 "Everybody thought, 'You know what? ...
 I'm going to make this place the best that I can,'" said Galvez, 22, who is a co-op board member.
 "Some people painted their homes, some people remodeled their interiors and exteriors, and some are working on their roofs."

-With rents rising at mobile home parks nationwide, advocates tout the cooperative model as a way to preserve one of the last affordable housing options for people with low- or fixed-incomes and to give them a greater voice in managing their parks.
+With rents rising at mobile home parks nationwide, advocates tout the cooperative model as a way to preserve a housing options for people with low- or fixed-incomes and to give them a greater voice in managing their parks.

 So far these resident-owned communities are proving to be a reliable option.
 None of the more than 300 in the network of nonprofit ROC USA have defaulted or closed.
 One decided to sell back to the county housing authority it originally purchased from.

-"They have a 100% track record of success, which tells you that it's working for the residents," said George McCarthy, president and CEO of the Lincoln Institute of Land Policy, a Cambridge, Massachusetts, think tank.
+"They have a 100% track record of success, which tells you that it's working for the residents," said George McCarthy, president and chief executive officer of the Lincoln Institute of Land Policy, a Cambridge, Mass., think tank.
 "Resident ownership is an absolute bulwark against the intrusion of institutional capital in the market."

 Nearly a third of mobile home parks in the U.S. have been bought by such investors since 2015, lured by reliable cash flow and high returns from raising rents at nearly double the general rental market rate, McCarthy said.